radiantearth/stac-api-spec/ogcapi-features/README.md

 | `parent` | `/collections/{collectionId}`                | application/json     | OAFeat              | Parent reference, usually the containing Collection |
 | `self`   | `/collections/{collectionId}/items/{itemId}` | application/geo+json | OAFeat              | Self reference                                      |

-The `parent` link for an item may point to a Collection or a Catalog.
-A `collection` link for an Item will always point to the containing Collection.
+The `parent` link for an Item may point to a Collection or a Catalog.
+The `collection` link for an Item will always point to the containing Collection.
 Links to a Collection must point to the `/collections/{collectionId}` endpoint, rather than the API sub-path of `/collections/{collectionId}/items/`.

 ## Endpoints